absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ### The t() helper function
 The `{{:~t('some text)}}` instruction prints the given text, but transformed by the `translator` service.
-If a translation exists for the current locale, it will returns the translated string.
+If a translation exists for the current locale, it will return the translated string.
 Otherwise, the original string is returned.